ExpressGateway/express-gateway.io/_drafts/_posts/express-gateway-release-1-5-0-with-jwt-support.md

 - announcements
 - technology
 ---
 You asked - we listened.
 That's what open source projects should be all about.
-In the latest release of Express Gateway 1.5.0, we've included support for JWT,  Let's go! <!--excerpt-->
+In the latest release of Express Gateway 1.5.0, we've included support for  JSON Web Tokens (JWT).
+Let's go! <!--excerpt-->

+## What is a JSON Web Token?

+A JSON Web Token (JWT)  was the most requested feature from the Express Gateway community on Feathub.

+Described as "an open standard (RFC 7519) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object."
+This info can be verified and you can trust it because it is signed digitally.

+_How do JWTs get signed digitally?_

+JWTs are signed using a secret key pair (with the HMAC algorithm) or you can also use a public/private key pair using RSA, a public-key cryptosystem that is widely used for secure data transmission.

-## A sneek peek at the JWT policy
+## A sneek peek at the JWT policy in Express Gateway

 The JWT policy can verify requests containing HS256 or RS256 signed JSON Web Tokens (as specified in \[RFC 7519\]\[rfc-jwt\])